Glomerulonephritis

 High cholesterol levels are common in people with glomerulonephritis.

-Your doctor may recommend treatment with medication to reduce cholesterol and help protect you against complications such as heart and vascular disease.
-Statins are the most frequently used medication.
+A doctor may recommend medicine to reduce cholesterol and help protect you against complications such as heart and vascular disease.
+Statins are the most frequently used medicine.

 Plasma exchange

 Plasma is a fluid that is part of the blood.
-It contains proteins, such as antibodies that can cause your kidneys to become inflamed.
+It contains proteins that can make your kidneys inflamed.

 Plasma exchange involves removing some of the plasma from your blood.